Ayush-0404/Task-Manager-App/README.md

 python main.py
 ```
 2. Terminal 2 -
-Frontend Setup (in outher terminal)
+Frontend Setup (in other terminal)

 ```
 # Navigate to the frontend directory